AryanVBW/Nutan_Sientific_Calculator/README.md

 # Scientific Calculator using Python 🧮

 Welcome to our project repository for the Scientific Calculator developed by Nutan Ghode and team for D.Y.
-Patil Engineering College, Talegav.
+Patil Engineering College, Talegav Scientific Calculator project .

 ## About
 This project is aimed at creating a scientific calculator using Python.
 It includes various mathematical functions and operations to assist users in solving complex calculations efficiently.